 If money allows, buy bigger than you think you need.
 Even though you might be able to “fit” four people in a camper, it doesn’t always necessarily mean the living quarters will be comfortable for that amount of people.
 With a little extra room, you can be sure to have the space you need to travel comfortably.
 Plus, this will help prevent you from wanting to immediately size up a year or two after you purchase your rig.
 We recommend reading through an RV buying guide as part of your purchasing decision.

 3. Know how you're going to use your RV.

 Think about how, and how much, you’re intending to use your RV before you purchase, as this can influence the type of rig you buy.
 If you’re looking for something to travel the country in for the next ten years, maybe invest in a motorhome instead of a towable 5th wheel or travel trailer.
 Or, if you just need something to cruise to the campground on the weekends, having an RV you can haul and park, might be the better solution.
 Think about your usage plan before you decide to buy.

 What You Should Know Before Your First RV Trip

 Okay, so you’ve committed to buying, or maybe renting, an RV and now it’s time to take it on your first adventure.
-Before you load up your camper and hit the road, here are a few helpful RV camping tips and tricks to keep in mind.
+Before you load up your camper and hit the open road, here are a few helpful RV camping tips and tricks to keep in mind.

 4. Practice driving your RV before your trip.